ibm-cloud-docs/assistant-data/skill-search-add.md

         1. Provide the required information for the data source you choose, and then click **Connect**.

-            See [Connecting to data sources](/docs/services/discovery-data?topic=discovery-data-sources){: external} for more details.
+            See [Creating collections](/docs/services/discovery-data?topic=discovery-data-collections){: external} for more details.
         1. Indicate the frequency with which you want data from the data source to be synchronized with the collection you are creating in {{site.data.keyword.discoveryshort}}.
         1. Specify the information that you want to extract from the data source and include in your {{site.data.keyword.discoveryshort}} collection.